 City Park is the largest downtown community park in Potterville consisting of 3.6-acres that host a variety of park assets and the Potterville-Benton Township District Library.
-City Park services the needs of many Potterville and Benton Charter Township residents as well as School district enrollees with a large parking lot, landscaped open space, basketball court, baseball diamond, playground, rest room facilities, and a picnic area with 2 pavilions and 12 picnic tables.
-The pavilion and surrounding grounds are decorated and landscaped year-round for private parties, rentals, and City hosted special events like the Annual Easter Egg Hunt and Gizzard Fest.
+City Park services the needs of many Potterville and Benton Charter Township residents as well as School district enrollees with a large parking lot, landscaped open space, basketball court, baseball diamond, playground, restroom facilities, and a picnic area with 2 pavilions and 12 picnic tables.
+The pavilion and surrounding grounds are decorated and landscaped yearround for private parties, rentals, and City hosted special events like the Annual Easter Egg Hunt, National Night Out and Gizzard Fest.
 In the spring of 1999, the community came together to construct a wooden playground apparatus, known as the "Imagination Station," that has substantially increased the usage of the park.
 A "Safe Walk to School" grant was acquired by the City in 2014 during reconstruction of State Highway M-100 (N. Hartel Road) and was used to develop sidewalks at the toe of the slope of the Highway with a pedestrian tunnel from Potterville School District campus to City Park.
+The City applied for the Spark Grant in 2022 to improve the wooden playground apparatus, "Imagination Station" such as new play components, that are play safe and ADA.